You are not old enough to visit this site

 Resist the urge to tinker before you’ve tried it!
 Take a good sip at full strength, let the whisky roll over all of your tongue from the very tip to the very back before swallowing.
 Give all of your taste buds a chance to experience every little nuance that is present in the taste profile.
 Let it marinate for a second and let your brain go wild wondering what on earth it is you can taste (See our tasting notes article for inspiration).

-Now you can consider going back in, this time maybe a single drop of water to open up the palate and release some of those flavours that were masked by the full strength.
+Now you can consider going back in, this time maybe a single drop of water to open up the palate and release some of those flavours that were masked by the full strength alcohol.
 Remember you can always add more water, you CANNOT take it away, so be sparing.
-A Pipette is recommended; each drop can dilute a cask strength whisky by 0.50-1.00%.
+A Pipette is recommended; each drop can dilute a cask strength whisky by 0.50-1.00% or more.

-So now you’re a nosing and tasting pro, it's time to blend those two and breathe.
+So now you’re a nosing and tasting pro, it's time to blend those two and breathe out through your nose.
 Let the aromas circle through your palate and nose at the same time.

 Let those more subtle flavours that seem to stick around, then dissipate, and then somehow appear again, do their thing.
 This part of a whisky tasting is just as important as the other two, in fact maybe more so, as it’s all you're left with once you’ve dusted off the entire dram.
 Deep inhales and slow and steady exhales will allow the finish to really finish.